 Onam, more fully “thiruvonam,” is a Hindu rice harvest festival primarily kept by Hindus of Malayalam descent.
-In 2018, Onam falls on 24 and 25 August.

 The date of Onam Festival varies on the Gregorian Calendar, but it falls sometime in either August or September.
 On the Malayalam Calendar, it is considered New Year’s Day.